Dina-Samoilova/first-chat/README.md

 [DEMO LINK](https://Dina-Samoilova.github.io/first-chat)

-What were use: React, React Route, ReactContext, TypeScript, lodash-debounce, Momento, Classnames, jwt-decode, react-notifications, sass
+What were use: React, React Route, ReactContext, TypeScript, LocalStorage and Libraries lodash-debounce, Momento, Classnames, jwt-decode, react-notifications, sass

 For style were use only scss.